codewithfaizan/notes-api/README.md

 - "mongoose": "^8.0.3" --to define schemas, models, and interact with MongoDB
 - "morgan": "^1.10.0" --to log HTTP requests and information about incoming requests,helps in debugging, monitoring, and analyzing the behavior of the application
 - "nodemon": "^3.0.2" --it is a tool to automatically restart the application whenever there are any changes in the source code

+## Questions
+If you have any questions about my assessment submission, please contact me directly at <a mailto="realfaizan01@gmail.com"> realfaizan01@gmail.com</a>.